-16.6.
-HOURLY DATABASE
+16.6.HOURLY TABLES

-The only table in the hourly database is HH\CL\CT which stores the hourly volumes by vehicle class in the input method for classification data.
+The only hourly table is HH\CL\CT which stores the hourly volumes by vehicle class in the input method for classification data.
 While data for any site may be stored in this table, only data from the TPF must be included.
 That data is used to generate inputs to the TRF\MEPDG\HOURLY\DIST table.
 This table also stores data from days affected by daylight savings time that violate the 24 hour requirement to allow processing as valid days.

 16.7.
-MONTHLY DATABASES
+MONTHLY TABLES

-The data in the monthly database provides the basis for the annual estimates in the pavement database and many of the statistics computed for the TRF\MEPDG tables.
+The data in the monthly tables provides the basis for the annual estimates in the pavement database and many of the statistics computed for the TRF\MEPDG tables.